SamMolokanov/cv/cv.md

  - Performed bulk of the work to upgrade Rails version from 3.2 to 4.0 and Rspec from 2.x to 3.0.

-> Achievements: Since I joined Mynewsdesk, my team became the most productive one in the company based on the latest release.
+> Achievements: since I joined Mynewsdesk, my team became the most productive one in the company based on the latest release.

 ### 05.2014 – 04.2015 Web developer, Freelance